 I wish I could tell you for sure.
-We did some writing last year, but really what we did was just a lot of jamming just to kind of feel things out and it was great.
+We did some writing last year, but really what we did was just a lot of jamming just to kind of feel things out, and it was great.
 It sounded like a young rock band, really.
-We didn’t really have the time to work and finish songs off, we just got started.
-We had too many gigs, so at the beginning of next year we’re going to try and concentrate a little more on getting material together.
-If it sounds like when we were jamming last year, it’ll sound like a rock band playing rock music.
+We didn’t really have the time to work and finish songs off, and we just got started.
+We had too many gigs, so at the beginning of next year, we’re going to try and concentrate a little more on getting material together.
+If it sounded like when we were jamming last year, it’d sound like a rock band playing rock music.
 What a thought! [laughs]

-Since this lineup could be viewed as sort of a "supergoup" especially with so many songwriters each with their distinctive style, are you confident that there won’t be any conflict in this regard?
+Since this lineup could be viewed as sort of a “supergroup,” especially with so many songwriters, each with their distinctive style, are you confident that there won’t be any conflict in this regard?

 In the early days of DOKKEN, after the release of the BREAKING THE CHAINS album, how did you come to replace Juan Croucier?

 I had just moved to Los Angeles.
 Juan left to join RATT basically the day that RATT got their record deal.
-When that happened Don Dokken called Mike Varney, who I’ve played with many times, and asked if he knew any singing bass players.
-My name came up because I had just moved to L.A. and it worked out perfect.
-I went down to play and it was perfect.
+When that happened, Don Dokken called Mike Varney, who I’ve played with many times, and asked if he knew any singing bass players.
+My name came up because I had just moved to L.A., and it worked out perfectly.
+I went down to play, and it was perfect.

-Even by the time DOKKEN was selling albums by the millions, you kept touring in support of other bands.
-Why it was like that?
+Even by the time, DOKKEN was selling albums by the millions, and you kept touring in support of other bands.
+Why was it like that?

 That was our management’s decision.
-Their feeling was that it’s better to be a killer opener and not take the responsibilities for a tour and wait as long as possible to headlining because then by the time we headline people are going to be really, really excited about it.
+Their feeling was that it’s better to be a killer opener and not take the responsibilities for a tour and wait as long as possible to headlining.
+By the time we headline, people will be really, really excited about it.
 This would have been fine had we not broken up.
 That was the only problem; we never got to that part.